Lifts and elevators come in different categories, types, builds and designs to suit the building and the purpose for which they are installed.

 Types of Lifts for Different Buildings

 This is the most common type of lift and can be found in almost any type of building that has more than six floors.
 Passenger lifts come in different sizes that correspond to specific passenger loads.

-Cargo lifts are used to transport heavy items away and are often dedicated for this function to cut down on foot traffic.
+Cargo lifts, goods lifts, service elevators, and freight elevators are used to transport heavy loads away and are often dedicated to this function to cut down on foot traffic.
 Cargo lifts are common in commercial establishments such as stores, restaurants and offices and are installed on a different shaft away from common work areas.
 Service lifts come with basic interiors but are designed to carry heavier loads compared to typical lifts.

-Double purpose lifts are designed for both passenger and cargo.
-Common in residential buildings, hospitals and office-buildings, these lifts are often wide and have large capacities to suit different types of loads.
-They are also often-designed to accommodate handicapped passengers which means they come with features like non-slip floors, handicap-friendly support bars and easy-to-reach emergency systems.
+Double-purpose lifts or goods passenger lifts are designed for both passenger and cargo.
+Common in residential buildings, hospitals and office buildings, this lift type is often wider than a passenger lift and has a larger capacity to suit different types of loads.
+Like passenger lifts in certain types of buildings, they are also often designed to accommodate handicapped passengers which means they come with features like non-slip floors, handicap-friendly support bars and easy-to-reach emergency systems.

 Also called bespoke lifts, these are designed according to a specific purpose or need.
-Bespoke lifts are often favored by private users who want elevators that are designed according to specific needs, such as private handicapped users who live in multi-story residences.
-Bespoke lifts are also called such because the interior design can also be custom-made.
+Bespoke lifts are often favoured by private users who want elevators that are designed according to specific needs, such as private handicapped users who live in multi-story buildings.

 Lifts According to Height